npm/dynector/README.md

 # dynector

-A command-line client for adding & removing single nodes to your DynECT host.
+A command-line client for adding & removing single nodes to your DynECT zone.

 ## Usage